13 Best Employee Experience Platform Solutions for 2025

 ATCO, Bulgari, Arch Insurance, KidsPeace

-Kudos starts at $3.25 per user per month for teams of minimum 500 employees.
+Kudos starts at $3.25 per user per month for teams with at least 500 employees.
 Final pricing varies based on users and contract length.

 Best For